 - Beef broth – I like to use beef broth as it adds additional flavor to the dish.
 But you can use water instead.

 - Seasoning is such a crucial part to a great hash.
-Use my recommendations as a starting point and add more or less based on your taste.
+Use our recommendations as a starting point and add more or less based on your taste.
+We use garlic powder, smoked paprika, and Worcestershire sauce, plus salt and pepper.

 - Ground beef – I like to use lean ground beef.
 But you can choose whichever ground beef type you prefer.
 The difference between the different types of ground beef is the fat content and where the meat comes from.